Bigfoot Bib Report

 Submit Button

-If you launched this form using Winlink Express, use the button to have Winlink Express automatically create a new, well formatted message.
+If you launched this form using Winlink Express, use the Submit button to have Winlink Express automatically create a new, well formatted message.
 On-screen information will guide you through the submission process.

 The information that is sent in the new Message via WinLink can be copied and pasted directly into an excel spreadsheet or other database software.
 This is what Bigfoot Base does when they receive the message.
 If it is not formatted exactly as this Form does it, they might call you on the radio and ask for you to resubmit or clarify information.
 This is not a good use of your time, so refrain from editing the "posted" Winlink Message after submitting this Form.